Vhoyon/Discord-Bot/README.md

 Now, you can run the bot again, which will detect the `.env` file and wait for your input to bring the bot to life.

-Once started, if you followed [these instructions](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) correctly (the link provided to make your bot join a server will also be outputted to the Bot's console if you added the `CLIENT_ID` value to the `.env` file!), you should see the Bot's status to come online.
+Once started, if you followed [these instructions](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token) correctly (_tip : the link provided to make your bot join a server will also be outputted to the Bot's console if you added the `CLIENT_ID` value to the `.env` file!_), you should see the Bot's status to come online.
 If you didn't change anything in the code yet, you should be able to send the command `!!help` in a Text Channel and see a list of the available commands!

 ## Built With